 What is Group Exemption?

-Group exemptions are a way that similar organizations can share the same tax-exempt status.
-These organizations are sometimes called “umbrella organizations” because the parent organization may provide resources and/or identity to the smaller organizations under its responsibility and control.
+A group exemption is a way that the IRS recognizes many related, affiliated nonprofit organization as tax-exempt under a 501(c) exemption held by a “parent” entity.
+This allows the organizations to share the same tax-exempt status.
+These organizations are sometimes called “umbrella organizations” because the parent organization may provide tax-exempt status, resources, and oversight to the smaller organizations under its responsibility and control.

 In short, the IRS will allow organizations that are affiliated with a central organization to apply for tax-exempt status as a group.
 This not only saves time for the organizations applying, but it also relieves the IRS of reviewing each subordinate organization’s application for tax-exempt status.
 In this way, the central (parent) organization takes responsibility for the subordinate organizations.

-What types of organizations can apply for group exemption?
+What types of organizations can use a group exemption?

 The IRS spells out specific requirements for subordinate organizations.
 Each subordinate group must be: